NU-CUCIS/ph5concat/utils/README.md

    [-v]          verbose mode (default: off)
    [-d]          debug mode (default: off)
-   [-a]          full path to dataset used as additional index in multi-index sorting multiple values allowed
+   [-a]          full path to dataset used as additional index in multi-index sorting
+                 multiple values allowed
    [-o outfile]  output file name (default: 'out_list.txt') infile        input file name contains a list of HDF5 file names (required)

-   This utility program re-order the files in infile into a sorted list based on the increasing order of 'run' and 'subrun' IDs.
+   This utility program re-order the file names in infile into a sorted list based on the increasing order of 'run' and 'subrun' IDs.
 Additional IDs can be used to sort with argument -a.
 Eg, -a /rec.hdr/cycle.
    Requirements for the input HDF5 files:
    1. must contain datasets '/spill/run' and '/spill/subrun'
    2. may contain multiple groups at root level